Dasudian/datahub-c-demo/docs/API.md

+＃ API Definition of Dasudian IoT DataHub C SDK

+## General Info
-.These are the C APIs which use protocol MQTT to tranfer information
+These are the C APIs which use protocol MQTT to tranfer massively real-time data to Dasudian IoT Cloud

-.Most APIs are synchronous.
+Most APIs are asynchronous.

-.You can publish the infomation collecting from a device to servers.Also you can subscribe a topic,receive a message and handle the message.
+You can publish the infomation collecting from a device to the cloud.
+Also you can subscribe to a topic, receive a message and handle the message.

-.Using the client
+To use the SDK:

 1. Create a client object

-2. Set the options to connect to server,including callbacks
+2. Set the options to connect to a cloud instance, including callbacks

-3. Subsrcibe topics according to your need
+3. Subsrcibe to topics depending on whether the client needs to receive messages

-4. Reapting publishing messages or handling messages
+4. Repeatedly publishing messages or handling messages

 5. Disconnect the client